 You will be transferred from the Westport train station or bus station to your comfortable B & B.

-You will depart after breakfast with fond memories of your equestrian adventure.
+Depart after breakfast with fond memories of your equestrian adventure.

 Ride Details - Pirate Queen’s Bay